-If you’re underpaid, you already know it.
+If you’re underpaid at your job, you already know it.

 You can feel it in your gut—the frustration, the lack of recognition, the slow grind that makes you question if you’re really getting what you deserve.

-The problem is, too many people stay in that underpaid mindset for too long, convincing themselves that it’s just part of the job.
+The problem is that too many people stay in that underpaid mindset for too long, convincing themselves it’s just part of the job.

 But here’s the truth: you don’t have to stay underpaid.